 Those joining the course will benefit from the learning curve gained with the first cohort.
 Improvements are still being made with each cohort (keeping the feedback loop short and learning from each, you can read more about it on the Makers Academy Blog)

-Unfortunately I was not there the last day as I had a wedding in Ireland to attend.
+Unfortunately I was not there the last day, I had a wedding in Ireland to attend.
 Irish weddings == a great party, which after 10 weeks of intense study was just what I needed.
 I understand there were a number of the hiring partners there that day.
-Also during the course the hiring partners stopped in on occasion to pair with us, sit in n a lecture or speak with us themselves.
-I met with one of the partners during the course, but unfortunately they are looking for front end of a very small team at this time and I would like a back-end role and build up to full-stack over time.
+Also during the course the hiring partners stopped in on occasion to pair with us, sit in on a lecture and speak to us themselves.
+I met with one of the partners during the course, but unfortunately they were looking for a front-end dev and at this time I would like a back-end role with the intent to build up to full-stack over time.

-For me the experience isn’t over until I secure my first real life position as a developer.
-So I continue to practice coding and learning as much as I can while also getting out to meet those in the London tech community.
-I will be sure to update you all on the next stage of my new career.Read More
+For me this is a career change .
+Taking an area of my life that has always been an interest and hobby of sorts and taking it to the next level, making a career of it.
+I’m certain I am on the right path after many years of looking for a challenging career that I could really enjoy and grow with.
+Being a developer will be an ongoing learning experience and with the changes in technology it will be certain to get even more interesting.
+So the experience isn’t over until I secure my first real life position as a developer.
+In the meantime I continue to practice coding and learn as much as I can while also getting out to meet those in the London tech community.
+I will be sure to update you on the next stage of my new career.Read More